 The more Scott and Keith learned, however, the more they realized that the recipe was just one component of the rye whiskey’s appeal.
 The town of Templeton and its rich history of association with the product held the true spirit of the brand.

-Having a solid distillation partner already in place, the team focused the Iowa distillery in Templeton on producing very unique and innovative products, like the Templeton Quasquicentennial Batch.
-This first product, distilled locally by Meryl and Keith, was sold as part of the town’s 125th Anniversary.
+Having a solid distillation partner already in place, the team focused the Iowa facility in Templeton on producing very unique and innovative products, like the Templeton Quasquicentennial Batch.
+This first product was sold as part of the town’s 125th Anniversary.

-With the hope of harvesting a portion of their raw materials locally, they also planted rye in the fields adjacent to the distillery.
+With the hope of harvesting a portion of their raw materials locally, they also planted rye in the fields adjacent to the Iowa facility.

 The First Taste of Success

-The first batch of Templeton Rye — 68 barrels distilled by their partner and aged for more than four years at home in Templeton, Iowa — was ready to be bottled and brought to market in late 2006.
+The first batch of Templeton Rye — 68 barrels distilled by MGP Ingredients and aged for more than four years — was ready to be bottled and brought to market in late 2006.

 With more creativity than cash on hand, Scott and Keith skipped running a “Help Wanted” ad in the paper and instead recruited bottlers by placing an announcement in the local church bulletin.
 The message reached a dedicated group of mostly local retirees, many of whom share a family history with Templeton Rye.